wix-playground/stylable-components/specs/slider/Spec.md

-need Leo's help with pref / suf stuff description

-`prefix="<node>"`
-`suffix="<node>"`

 ## UI Customizations

-Slider can be customized using ::handle & ::bar subcomponents.
+Slider can be customized using ::handle, ::bar and ::progress subcomponents.

-Link to README file.
+See [README.md](./README.md) for more info.